broij/akka-stream-utils/README.md

 ### Join
 `Join[T](breadth: Option[BigInt]): Flow[Source[T, NotUsed], T, NotUsed]`

 Creates a flattening operator.
 The result is a flow taking the first N substreams and joining them by emitting all of their elements one by one in a FIFO fashion.
-When one of the substreams being joined completes, the flow takes the next substream and continues its process with that substream added in the set of substreams it joins.
+When one of the substreams being joined completes, the flow takes the next substream and continues its process with that substream added to the set of substreams it joins.
 The flow completes when the stream completes and all of its substreams have been processed.
 It fails when the stream fails or one of the substreams being processed fails.
 The number of substreams to join at the same time is provided by the user as an optional value called _breadth_.
-When that optional value is set _None_, there is no limit on the maximum number to process simultaneously.
+When that optional value is set _None_, there is no limit on the maximum number of substreams to process simultaneously.

 #### MapJoin
 `MapJoin[T, U](mapper: T => Source[U, NotUsed], breadth: Option[BigInt]): Flow[T, U, NotUsed]`

 Creates a flow using the _mapper_ function to turn each element of a stream in a substream and then flattening all of these substreams via the join operator.
 The number of substreams to join at the same time is provided by the user as an optional value called _breadth_.
-When that optional value is set to _None_, there is no limit on the maximum number to process simultaneously.
+When that optional value is set to _None_, there is no limit on the maximum number of substreams to process simultaneously.

 ### JoinFairly
 `JoinFairly[T](n: BigInt, breadth: Option[BigInt]): Flow[Source[T, NotUsed], T, NotUsed]`

 Creates a flattening operator.
-The result is a flow taking the first M substreams and joining them by emitting the next n elements from the first substream being joined followed by the next n elements from the second substream being joined, and so on so forth.
-When one of the substreams being joined completes, the flow takes the next substream and continues its process with that substream added in the set of substreams it joins.
+The result is a flow taking the first M substreams and joining them by emitting the next _n_ elements from the first substream being joined followed by the next _n_ elements from the second substream being joined, and so on so forth.
+When one of the substreams being joined completes, the flow takes the next substream and continues its process with that substream added to the set of substreams it joins.
 The flow completes when the stream completes and all of its substreams have been processed.
 It fails when the stream fails or one of the substreams being processed fails.
 The number of substreams to join at the same time is provided by the user as an optional value called _breadth_.
-When that optional value is set _None_, there is no limit on the maximum number to process simultaneously.
+When that optional value is set _None_, there is no limit on the maximum number of substreams to process simultaneously.

 #### MapJoinFairly
 `MapJoinFairly[T, U](n: BigInt, mapper: T => Source[U, NotUsed], breadth: Option[BigInt]): Flow[T, U, NotUsed]`

 Creates a flow using the _mapper_ function to turn each element of a stream in a substream and then flattening all of these substreams via the joinFairly operator.
 The number of substreams to join at the same time is provided by the user as an optional value called _breadth_.
-When that optional value is set to _None_, there is no limit on the maximum number to process simultaneously.
+When that optional value is set to _None_, there is no limit on the maximum number of substreams to process simultaneously.

 ### JoinWithPriorities
 ```